Two Important Deductions

 Plan for “Tax Burdened” Assets

 Heirs usually receive inheritances free of all income taxes – but there are exceptions.
 Certain assets in your estate may pass an income tax liability on to the recipient.
-Whoever receives such property from an estate may have to pay income taxes on their inheritance (in addition to any “death taxes” that may be due).
+Whoever receives such property from an estate may have to pay income taxes on their inheritance even if no estate tax is due.

 Examples of tax-burdened assets include U.S. savings bonds and benefits from retirement savings plans, including IRAs.
 The technical name for these assets is “income in respect of a decedent” (IRD).

 In the case of IRAs and qualified retirement plans, it’s generally possible to plan your estate so that payments – and taxes – are deferred and stretched out over a beneficiary’s life expectancy, or left in a trust that accomplishes the same goal.
 Check with your advisers.